insurance dispute arbitration in Johnstown, Pennsylvania 15901

 Arbitration War Story: The Johnstown Flood Insurance Dispute

-In early 2023, Sarah Mitchell, a lifelong resident of Johnstown, Pennsylvania (ZIP code 15901), found herself embroiled in a bitter insurance dispute that would drag her through months of arbitration battles.
+In early 2023, the claimant, a lifelong resident of Johnstown, Pennsylvania (ZIP code 15901), found herself embroiled in a bitter insurance dispute that would drag her through months of arbitration battles.
 A devastating flood in June 2022 had ravaged her family-owned bakery, Sweet Crumbs, causing damages estimated at $145,000.
 But the battle over whether her insurer would cover the full claim turned into a war of paperwork, expert testimonies, and courtroom drama.

 Sarah’s insurer, Keystone Mutual, initially approved $90,000 in damages, attributing much of the loss to pre-existing wear-and-tear rather than the flood itself.
 Sarah vehemently disagreed.
 "They said my ovens were ‘already old and faulty’—but they were fully serviced just months before," she recalled.
 When months of negotiation yielded no progress, Sarah demanded arbitration in October 2023 under the Pennsylvania Insurance Dispute Arbitration Act.